 Drones can be a valuable tool for farmers managing their operations and there are many technological developments occurring on a regular basis.
 CFBF seeks a balance between access to drones for agricultural purposes and privacy and trespass protection on private lands.
 We want to see notification and consent of landowners prior to drones flying above private property.

 There has not been significant federal action to address concerns raised regarding the proliferation of drones used for numerous purposes.
-Due to that fact, the California Legislature introduced numerous bills on the topic, which are currently moving through the legislative process.
+Due to that fact, the California Legislature introduced numerous bills on the topic during the 2016 Legislative Session.
 These bills are:

 People throughout the state, nation and world depend on receiving California-grown crops and commodities.
 CFBF supports fair trade agreements that open or expand markets for California products and provide jobs and economic activity in urban and rural California.
 To continue moving agricultural products to market, CFBF advocates for improvements to transportation infrastructure.